-27.12 In the biennium 2014-2015, the Board will focus on and coordinate the activities of the United Nations system to accelerate progress in the implementation of internationally agreed development goals, including those contained in the United Nations Millennium Declaration and the outcomes of the major United Nations conferences and international agreements.
-The focus of its efforts will be: deepening the understanding of and coordinating joint responses to global challenges, including those related to sustainable development, climate change, the global food security crisis, the eradication of poverty and safety and security issues, in accordance with intergovernmental mandates; achieving the inclusive, purposeful mobilization of all resources and capacities and enhancing knowledge-sharing; and helping to increase transparency and accountability.
-The Board will also strengthen the support of the system for the implementation of the quadrennial comprehensive policy review of operational activities for development of the United Nations system and the sustainable development of Africa within the overall framework of the New Partnership for Africa's Development and will actively support the mainstreaming of a gender perspective in the design, implementation, monitoring and evaluation of the policies and programmes of the system, in accordance with intergovernmental mandates.
+27.13 In the biennium 2016-2017, the Board will continue to coordinate the activities of the United Nations system to help member states to fully realize and sustain the implementation of internationally agreed development goals and the outcomes of the major United Nations conferences and international agreements.
+The Board will also guide the United Nations system in the transition towards supporting the post-2015 development agenda.
+It will deepen the understanding of and coordinate joint responses to high-priority global challenges, including those related to poverty eradication, sustainable development, climate change and cybercrime and cybersecurity, in accordance with intergovernmental mandates; achieve the inclusive, purposeful mobilization of resources and capacities; enhance knowledge-sharing; and help to increase transparency and accountability.
+The Board will further strengthen the support of the United Nations system for the implementation of the quadrennial comprehensive policy review of operational activities for development of the United Nations system; the Istanbul Programme of Action for Least Developed Countries; and the sustainable development of Africa within the overall framework of the New Partnership for Africa's Development.
+It will also actively support the mainstreaming of gender and youth perspectives in the design, implementation, monitoring and evaluation of the policies and programmes of the system, in accordance with intergovernmental mandates.
 In addition, the Board will continue its efforts to ensure the security and safety of United Nations system personnel, premises and assets, inter alia, by enhancing system-wide support for an effective and unitary security management system.